HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

   sql_file="units_properties.sql"
   )
 }}

+Font size units directly affect how text can respond to user preferences.
+Relative units, such as `em` and `rem`, let text to scale predictably with browser settings.
+In 2025, the use of `em` on mobile sites increased by 2%, improving user experiences for those who adjust font sizes to increase readability.
+Otherwise, font size unit usage stays largely the same as last year.

 If you want to check whether your site is restricting zoom, examine its source code for the `<meta name="viewport">` tag.
 Avoid using values like `maximum-scale`, `minimum-scale`, `user-scalable=no`, or `user-scalable=0`, as these limit resizing.
 Instead, let users freely adjust content size. <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-scale.html#:~:text=Content%20satisfies%20the%20Success%20Criterion%20if%20it%20can,more%20extreme%2C%20adaptive%20layouts%20may%20introduce%20usability%20problems.">WCAG requires that text can resize up to 200%</a> without loss of content or functionality.